cytomine/Cytomine-python-datamining/cytomine-applications/README.md

 ---------------------------------------------------------------------------------
 3) classification_prediction:

-* Summary: It downloads from Cytomine-Core annotations images from an image, apply a classification model (previously saved locally), and uploads to Cytomine-Core annotation terms (in a userjob layer).
+* Summary: It downloads from Cytomine-Core annotations images from an image (e.g. detected by an object finder), apply a classification model (previously saved locally), and  uploads to Cytomine-Core annotation terms (in a userjob layer).

 * Typical application: cell classification in cytology slides.